 MENU

-If you are getting assistance from Harris Black (your tax agent) with your 2024 FBT return, the due date for lodgement and payment is 25 June 2024.
+If you are getting assistance from a tax agent with your 2025 FBT return, the due date for lodgement and payment is 25 June 2025.

 What is FBT?